FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/extension-request.md

 - I want this extension because...
 - Any more information(?)

+> ** We only honor extension requests that have at least 5 upvotes on this ticket.
+So ask your friends to upvote. **

 __Proof that extension works on the latest Flarum version (eg.: statement by author, image, URL link to the statement, forum that has the extension...):__

 >